Homestead Exemption in Florida Divorce:

 Mortgage After a Divorce

-When drafting divorce settlement agreements for cases involving real estate, pay special attention to any clauses regarding a sale of the property or assumption of the mortgage debt.
+When creating divorce settlements involving real estate, pay close attention to clauses about property sale and mortgage debt assumption.
 For example, in a specific Florida case, the ex-wife petitioned the court (in McDonald v.
 McDonald) for the right to sell the property after her ex negated his responsibility to make mortgage payments.
-The court determined she had no right to sell because the non-payment issues were not properly stated in the settlement agreement.
+The court ruled she couldn’t sell the property because the settlement agreement didn’t properly address the non-payment issues.

 Selling a Jointly Owned Property

-The sale of a marital home needs to be partitioned with the court in the county where the home is located.
+You need to file a partition with the court in the county of the home for selling a marital home.
 This partition needs to include the names and addresses of all parties with an interest in the home and their particular share of such interest.

-In Florida, when a married couple purchases a home together, it is considered a tenancy by the entirety.
-Both parties are entitled to profits from the sale of the property and are responsible for any debts arising therefrom.
+In Florida, a home bought together by a married couple becomes a tenancy by the entirety.
+Both parties have rights to sale profits and share any related debts.
 In addition, the creditor of one spouse cannot go after the property held in a tenancy by the entirety without the consent of both parties.

-A tenancy by the entirety (i.e., held in both names) is considered a marital asset, even if it was purchased before the marriage.
-Conversely, property purchased prior to the marriage by only one of the parties without both parties in the title is considered separate property.
+A property held in both names, even if bought before marriage, counts as a marital asset in a tenancy by the entirety.
+However, if only one party bought the property before marriage and it’s in their name alone, it’s separate property.
 If the party not on the title wishes to dispute this, he or she needs to prove that he or she contributed financially to the purchase.

 Property Classified as Homestead Property in Florida